Cray-HPE/docs-csm/install/deploy_management_nodes.md

 #### 3.3.1 Run The Check

 Run the following command on the PIT node to validate that the expected LVM labels are present on disks on the master and worker nodes.
-When it prompts you for a password, enter the root password for `ncn-m002`.

 ```bash
 pit# /usr/share/doc/csm/install/scripts/check_lvm.sh